HL7/cql/input/pages/02-authorsguide.md

       and E.period ends during MeasurementPeriod
 ```

-This example defines the [.id]#InpatientEncounters# expression as [.id]#Encounter# events whose code is in the [.id]#"Inpatient"# valueset, whose length is less than or equal to 120 days, and whose period ended (i.e. patient was discharged) during MeasurementPeriod.
+This example defines the <span class="id">InpatientEncounters</span> expression as <span class="id">Encounter</span> events whose code is in the <span class="id">"Inpatient"</span> valueset, whose length is less than or equal to 120 days, and whose period ended (i.e. patient was discharged) during MeasurementPeriod.

-Note that the use of terms like [.id]#Encounter#, [.id]#length#, and [.id]#period#, as well as which code attribute is used to compare with the valueset, are defined by the data model being used within the library; they are not defined by CQL.
+Note that the use of terms like <span class="id">Encounter</span>, <span class="id">length</span>, and <span class="id">period</span>, as well as which code attribute is used to compare with the valueset, are defined by the data model being used within the library; they are not defined by CQL.

 For more information on the use of define statements, refer to the <<Using Define Statements>> section.

 ## Retrieve

 The _retrieve_ expression is the central construct for accessing clinical information within CQL.
-The result of a retrieve is always a list of some type of clinical data, based on the type described by the retrieve and the context (such as [.id]#Patient#, [.id]#Practitioner#, or [.id]#Unfiltered#) in which the retrieve is evaluated.
+The result of a retrieve is always a list of some type of clinical data, based on the type described by the retrieve and the context (such as <span class="id">Patient</span>, <span class="id">Practitioner</span>, or <span class="id">Unfiltered</span>) in which the retrieve is evaluated.

 The retrieve in CQL has two main parts: first, the _type_ part, which identifies the type of data that is to be retrieved; and second, the _filter_ part, which optionally provides filtering information based on specific types of filters common to most clinical data.

-A syntax diagram of the [.kw]#retrieve# expression can be seen [here](19-l-cqlsyntaxdiagrams.html#retrieve).
+A syntax diagram of the <span class="kw">retrieve</span> expression can be seen [here](19-l-cqlsyntaxdiagrams.html#retrieve).

 Note that the retrieve only introduces data into an expression; operations for further filtering, shaping, computation, and sorting will be discussed in later sections.